emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/context_oracle_open_ai_tool_builder.rst

 Limitations
 -----------

-``ContextOracleOpenAIToolBuilder`` has a limitation in terms of its dependency on the inherited OpenAIAgentToolBuilder class.
-It relies on OpenAIAgentToolBuilder to create tools that are compatible with OpenAI providers.
+``ContextOracleOpenAIToolkit`` has a limitation in terms of its dependency on the inherited OpenAIAgentToolkit class.
+It relies on OpenAIAgentToolkit to create tools that are compatible with OpenAI providers.
 Additionally, the properties and required parameters are predefined during the conversion process, preventing any customization of those values.